Alfred-Jijo/XORencryption/README.md

 # Encryption Program in Haskell

 This is a simple encryption program written in Haskell that uses the XOR cipher to encrypt and decrypt files.
+It also includes a feature to save the encryption/decryption key in a separate file for convenience.

 ## Building the Project